Roosted7/Tanks-EPO3/README.md

 # Tanks-EPO4
 Tanks game design for 'Sea of Gates' IC or FPGA

+## we are going to build awesome things!
+It should resemble this: http://www.retrogames.cz/play_014-NES.php :D

+## Schedule
+This is a placeholder for the very tight schedule that is in production as you are reading this!

+## Cakes, the most important part of our success
-Thomas taart counter: 1.5
+1. Thomas taart counter: 1.5
-Tijd taart counter: 1 duizend
+2. Tijd taart counter: 1 duizend